jee-gamer/final_project_t1/README.md

 A faculty/advisor can read multiple request at once but can only accept one at a time. <br />
 Also can only evaluate one project at a time (as in one per action)

+for project to pass.
+It needs atleast 1 score out of 10 for both evaluator <br />
+(yes it's really bad score, but atleast you pass right?) <br />
+evaluator can only give score of 1-10 or <br />
+-1 if reject the project

 ---
 List of files description: <br />
 There are 4 role files <br />